KJaybhaye/Quantum_TicTacToe/README.md

 Player can play against the computer or against another player.

 ## Computer Player
 Basic Reinforcement Learning models are trained to play the game.

+## How to play
+Install required packeges(given in requirements.txt)
+Run main.py

+## Training models with custom difficulty
+Change number of rounds in 'rounds' list in train.py (higher the rounds higher the difficulty) Run train.py